moondance-labs/tanssi-docs/builders/toolkit/integrations/wallet-integrations/rainbowkit.md

 Open the project in a code editor and examine the directory and file structure, paying particular attention to the `wagmi.ts` file.
 This file allows configuration of the chains included in the list of networks that users can connect to via the dApp.

-Since the [demo EVM appchain](https://apps.tanssi.network/demo/){target=\_blank} is a custom appchain on Tanssi, it cannot be imported directly from `wagmi/chains`.
+Since the [demo EVM network](https://apps.tanssi.network/demo/){target=\_blank} is a custom network on Tanssi, it cannot be imported directly from `wagmi/chains`.
 Instead, define the chain manually in the `wagmi.ts` file.
-For example, if the appchain uses the Tanssi demo appchain or another EVM-compatible chain, the necessary configurations must be added manually.
+For example, if the network uses the Tanssi demo network or another EVM-compatible chain, the necessary configurations must be added manually.

-Here is the configuration for the demo EVM appchain on Tanssi:
+Here is the configuration for the demo EVM network on Tanssi:

-=== "Demo EVM Appchain"
+=== "Demo EVM Network"
     ```js title="src/wagmi.ts"
     --8<-- 'code/builders/toolkit/wallet-integrations/rainbowkit/wagmi.ts'
     ```

-To add support for the demo EVM appchain on Tanssi, update `wagmi.ts` as shown above.
+To add support for the demo EVM network on Tanssi, update `wagmi.ts` as shown above.
 The following section explains how to generate the `projectId` value for WalletConnect.

 ## Manual Setup

 The following sections will walk you through the steps to integrate RainbowKit into an existing React application, such as installing and importing the necessary dependencies, configuring chain connections, and making the RainbowKit functionality available to users in the dApp.
 The setup will also include steps to specify which chain the **Connect Wallet** button should connect to by default and how to customize the RainbowKit theme to fit the project.
-This guide is based on the Tanssi [demo EVM appchain](https://apps.tanssi.network/demo){target=\_blank}, but can be adapted for your own Tanssi EVM appchain by changing the RPC URL parameter.
+This guide is based on the Tanssi [demo EVM network](https://apps.tanssi.network/demo){target=\_blank}, but can be adapted for your own Tanssi-powered EVM network by changing the RPC URL parameter.

 ### Checking Prerequisites {: #checking-prerequisites }

 Before proceeding, ensure the following prerequisites are met:

-- A Tanssi EVM-compatible appchain
+- A Tanssi EVM-compatible network

 - An existing dApp built with [React](https://react.dev/){target=\_blank}